HBPNeurorobotics/embodied_attention/README.md

 ### Mounting Kinect

 Place the kinect on the PTU, and bind it, for example with tape, so that it doesn't move.
-Make sure to have enough wiggle-room for it's USB cable.
+Make sure to have enough wiggle room for it's USB cable.

 ### Launching the model